 This section contains items, derived mainly from newspapers, relating to the social life of Blacks in the province from 1858 to 1978.
-It encompasses social events and social problems throughout the years, in an attempt to provide a general picture of this aspect of life.
+It encompasses human rights issues, social issues, and events throughout the years, in an attempt to provide a general picture of this aspect of life.

 Books and Articles